piku/piku/README.md

 Might take a while, though.

+## Target Platforms:

+As a baseline, I intend to make sure this runs on the original Rasbperry Pi Model B (which is where I'm testing it).

+But since I have an ODROID-U2, [a bunch of Pi 2s][raspi-cluster] and a few more boards on the way, it will be tested on a number of places where running `x64` binaries is unfeasible.

+In general, it will likely work in any POSIX-like environment where you have Python and SSH (I'm very likely to test it under [Cygwin][cygwin] at some point).

 ## Target Runtimes:

 I intend to support Python, Go and Java, but will be focusing on Python first, moving from shared runtime to `virtualenv` (and later, if feasible, `pyenv` support).